-Transfer filling to prepared crust.
+Transfer the filling to the prepared crust.
 Smooth evenly.
 Refrigerate for at least 4 hours.

 To make the topping:

-Combine nuts and chocolate chips in a small bowl.
+Combine the nuts and chocolate chips in a small bowl.
 Sprinkle over the top of the cheesecake.

 Run a knife around the inside of the pan before removing the sides of the pan.